 If students receive a grade for an assessment that they believe does not accurately represent their performance in a given course, students can submit a written grade-change appeal (via email) to the faculty member who awarded the assessment grade.
-Appeals must be submitted by students within one week of receiving the grade.
-If appeals are submitted later than one week of students receiving their grade, students must explain in their written appeal letters why the appeal action was delayed.
+Appeals must be submitted by students within one week of receiving the grade and no later than the end of the following term that the grade was awarded.

 Students must include in their written appeals the specific reasons they disagree with the grade they received, as well as the evidence they feel justifies a grade change (e.g., “I disagree with my grade of 70% in the ‘cold call’ row; if you look at 2:35–2:55 in my video, you will see that I asked the question, waited a couple of seconds, and then stated the student’s name, per the criteria for strong cold call that we learned in class.”).